 Certain service charges have been affected by the rate of inflation.
 We aim to recover the cost of providing services and therefore where the cost has increased, this is reflected in the service charge you pay.

 What do I do if I can’t afford the increase?

 Our priority is to support tenants to sustain their tenancies and we want to help prevent rent arrears occurring as much as you do.
-Colchester Borough Homes (CBH) Financial Inclusion Team (FIT) are trained to ensure you have maximised your benefits, help you manage your finances and support you through changes in circumstances.
+CBH Community Housing Officers and Financial Inclusion Team are trained to ensure you have maximised your entitlement to welfare benefits, help you manage your finances and support you through changes in circumstances.

 Please take advantage of this service to help you prepare for the rent increase, more information is available on the CBH website https://cbhomes.org.uk/you-and-your-home/money-advice or you can email the team at FIT@cbhomes.org.uk